wolberlab/OpenMMDL/README.md

 ```
 openmmdl_visualization
 ```
-Then edit the notebook to include the output of your analyis.
+Then edit the notebook to include the output of your analysis.
 ## Copyright
 Copyright (c) 2022, Valerij Talagayev, Yu Chen,  Niklas Piet Doering & Leon Obendorf (Wolber lab)

-#### Acknowledgements
+#### Acknowledgments

 The Script is based upon the OpenMM Toolkit [OpenMM](https://github.com/openmm) Many thanks to all of the creators and contributors of the OpenMM Toolkit, especially a big thank you to [jchodera](https://github.com/jchodera), [peastman](https://github.com/peastman), [mikemhenry](https://github.com/mikemhenry) and the whole [choderalab](https://github.com/choderalab)